-• A student registered for 9 credits each semester must successfully complete at least 6 credits each semester.
-For financial aid purposes, the following grades will be counted as unsatisfactory completion: I, E, F, W, and IW.
+For financial aid purposes, the following grades will be counted as unsatisfactory completion: I, E, F, W, NC, FW and IW.
 Retaken classes are considered as attempted courses when determining completion rates.
 Classes that are taken a second time to improve the earned grade are only allowed to be paid with federal Title IV aid once beyond the initial class.
 Transfer credits from other institutions are also included in the attempted and completed count.
-Note: Incompletes (I) must be converted to a letter grade.
-The student's transcript will be reevaluated after an "I" grade is converted to a letter grade.
+Note: Incompletes (I) must be converted to a passing letter grade.
+The student's transcript will be evaluated again after an "I" grade is converted to a letter grade.
+Transfer credits will be counted toward the maximum timeframe but will not be included in the calculation of a student's Cumulative GPA.
+All transfer hours will be treated as hours attempted and completed.